What Are SARMs?

 Yes, at least for now, and to meet the growing demand, more and more businesses selling SARMs are springing up.
-However, it is not legal to buy or sell these products if they are in pill or capsule form, or if they are labeled as a dietary or nutritional supplement.
+However, it is not legal to buy or sell these products if they are labeled as a dietary or nutritional supplement.

 Most companies, probably fearful of the potential repercussions of selling unlicensed drugs, use legal disclaimers to describe their products as “research chemicals,” and warn prospective customers that “these products are not intended for human consumption”.
 This alone should give you pause.

 Although still legal in most countries, SARMs have been banned by the World Anti-Doping Agency (WADA) since 2008.(6) Additionally, the US Senate has twice pushed for a SARMs Control Act, which would add SARMs to the Drug Enforcement Agency’s list of Schedule III drugs.(7)